emwords: working at home

 Tools that save travel

 Remember when we had to travel great distances to meet clients?
-It’s still best to talk to clients face-to-face, but now we have Skype and Facetime.
+It’s still best to talk to clients face-to-face, but now we have Zoom, Skype, Google Meetings and Facetime.
 Now we can see each other, share screens and advise someone on what to write in the document they show you, even talk to several people at once – as in a small office conference.
 This visual facility is, to me, better than phone teleconferencing because it’s easy for the person in the chair to see who wants to say something – they merely need to wave to you.
 And it’s easy for participants to see each other and to join in a conversation – no need to keep on identifying yourself as you have to on a phone conference call – it’s obvious who’s talking or who wants to say something!

 And editing can be done using Track Changes and sent back to the client as a PDF file, or whatever other format you agree.
 This facility has the advantage of having comment notes that you can use to explain your reasons for your edits – or, as I do, for mini lessons in English grammar which I then follow up in person if necessary.
 Only attempt this if you are qualified and competent to teach in this way.